

 Step 2 - Submit your application keyboard_arrow_up

 You can access the application form via InPlace.
-A notification will be shown in the ‘To Do’ list.
+A notification will appear in your ‘To Do’ list.

-Relevant documents need to be uploaded as evidence to support your application.
-Acceptable evidence includes:
+2. Upload relevant documents as evidence to support your application.

-• Invoicing and billing information (for those self-employed or sole traders)
+• Invoicing and billing information (for self-employed or sole traders)

 • Scholarship offer letters

-• Documentation relating to any other form of income
+• Documentation for any other form of income

 Step 3 - Application assessment keyboard_arrow_up